In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 Other Christmas Markets in Mallorca

-There is usually a (small) Christmas market in Palmanova, a bigger Christmas market in Santa Ponsa near the roundabout before entering the resort, as well as a Christmas market in Puerto Portals.
+There is usually a (small) Christmas market in Palmanova, a bigger Christmas market in Santa Ponsa near the roundabout before entering the resort (tbc if this is happening this year), as well as a Christmas market in Puerto Portals.

 You will find smaller markets too in towns running through the centre of the island.